 Sometimes our HOA lawyers advise our clients to seek a declaratory judgment.
 A court-ordered declaratory judgment determines the parties’ rights without ordering remedies or awarding damages.

 A declaratory judgment is often the best court of action if the HOA has ordered you to make a change or remove something from your property.

 In other circumstances, counterclaims against the HOA or an individual board member may be warranted.
 You must bring your claims in a timely manner or they will be lost forever.
 Don’t wait.

 The law provides a variety of remedies if your HOA is found to be violating the law.

 Here are a few of the remedies that may be available to you:

-- Monetary damages for your direct and indirect expenses.
+- monetary damages for your direct and indirect expenses

-- Injunctions and restraining orders to stop the illegal actions.
+- injunctions and restraining orders to stop the illegal actions

-Let’s Fight Your HOA
+Let Our HOA Lawyers Fight Your HOA